c74p/Capstone-SalesForecasting/README.md

 - If you prefer looking at the notebook itself, which includes both code and output in one place, Cauldron has a simple reader that requires a quick and simple install from http://unnotebook.com/reader-install/.
-Each /notebooks sub-directory has a .cauldron file that the reader can open.
+Each /notebooks sub-directory has a .cauldron file that you can open.

 Project Organization